chaiovercode/ai-leadership-notes/02-Generative-AI/README.md

 **A concrete example:**

-You're analyzing a 50-page legal contract.
+You are analyzing a 50-page legal contract.
 50 pages ≈ 37,500 words ≈ 50,000 tokens.

-You're analyzing a massive project folder containing 500 files, or several 1,000-page regulatory documents.
+You are analyzing a massive project folder containing 500 files, or several 1,000-page regulatory documents.

 - **With an 8k context window (Legacy):** You literally can't fit the data.
 You'd need to chunk it into sections, analyze each separately, and somehow synthesize the findings.
 Error-prone and tedious.